Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: Background

-The following popular XAI techniques are summarised in Table \ref{tab:xai_ai} in terms of its corresponding XAI type under different taxonomies with the types of AI algorithms it can explain.
+The following popular XAI techniques are summarised in Table \ref{tab:xai_ai} in terms of their corresponding XAI type under different taxonomies with the types of AI algorithms it can explain.

-Among model-agnostic XAI strategies, \textit{LIME} \cite{ribeiro2016should} is one of the popular post-doc algorithms that explain an instance prediction: target, input features as drivers, importance scores as explanation family, and computed through local perturbations of the model input as the estimator.
+Among model-agnostic XAI strategies, \textit{LIME} \cite{ribeiro2016should} is one of the popular post-hoc algorithms that explain an instance prediction: target, input features as drivers, importance scores as explanation family, and computed through local perturbations of the model input as the estimator.
 LIME implements a linear interpretable model, a surrogate model, in the local area as a local approximation to explain a prediction.
-Because of the local approximation, LIME works on all black-box models and data types (i.e., text, tabular data, image, graphs).
+Because of the local approximation, LIME works on all black-box models and data types (i.e., text, tabular data, images, and graphs).

-\textit{SHAP} \cite{lundberg2017unified} fundamentally differs from LIME in terms of how importance scores are obtained and generally performs better than LIME.
-In SHAP, feature contribution towards a decision is estimated by Shapley values, a classic method for estimating marginal contribution.
-However, aggregated local predictions can be used to generate global explanations.
-There are proposed optimisations in terms of computational complexity for SHAP, such as TreeSHAP \cite{lundberg2018consistent} and Deep SHAP \cite{lundberg2017unified}, but they are not model agnostic as the name implies.
+\textit{SHAP} \cite{lundberg2017unified} fundamentally differs from LIME in generating feature importance using Shapley values \cite{shapley1953} rather than using a family of interpretable models to estimate the behavior of a more complex model.
+Shapley's value comes from cooperative game theory which is used for estimating marginal contribution.
+Therefore, SHAP generally performs better than LIME and it can also be used to explain the global behaviour of a model, rather than a single given instance.
+In general, SHAP is model agnostic.
+There are also model-specific versions of SHAP to speed up the performance.
+For example, TreeSHAP \cite{lundberg2018consistent} and Deep SHAP \cite{lundberg2017unified} are designed for decision trees and DNN respectively.

 \textit{Counterfactual} is another algorithm that is available for both model-agnostics \cite{sharma2019certifai} and model-specific \cite{wachter2017counterfactual} variants.
 Counterfactual builds on explaining the prediction of the predictor algorithm by finding the slightest change in the input feature values causing the change in the original prediction.
 For instance, if changing the BMI of the person has resulted in flipping the original prediction from illness to being healthy, then using the BMI value is an indicative explanation for correlating with the original prediction, thereby counterfactual human-friendly explanations.
 The explanation is straightforward but with multiple possible explanations.
-Thus, it becomes tricky to know which is suitable, the simplest or the complex ones (i.e., the combination of several features).
+Thus, it becomes tricky to know which is suitable, the simplest or the most complex (i.e., the combination of several features).

 \textit{Layerwise Relevance Propagation (LRP)} \cite{montavon2019layer} is an algorithm designed to explain a DNN with an assumption that a classifier can be decomposed into different layers, making it a model-specific method.
 LRP is designed with the intuition that certain layers of inputs are relevant for the prediction.
 Furthermore, to gain insights into which neurons are significant, activation scores of each neuron are considered through back-pass and eventually learn about the input data.
 It is generally applied to image data so as to highlight meaningful pixels that enable a certain prediction.